maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Functions as vectors
 Loosely speaking a function can be viewed as an infinitely long vector.
 We could imagine discretizing the input space with a huge grid of values containing every possible combination of floating point numbers for each dimension of our data matrix $X$.
 Theoretically (but not practically) we could then evaluate $\mathbf{f} = (f(\mathbf{x}\_{1}), ..., f(\mathbf{x}\_{n}))$ for this huge $n$ and thus $\mathbf{f}$ would be an enormous vector containing the function's values for the domain of interest.

-Alas, we can’t store such a vector containing the function values for every possible input combination (recall each $\mathbf{x_i}$ is $d$ dimensional), though it is possible to define a multivariate Gaussian prior on it.
+Alas, we can’t store such a vector containing the function values for every possible input combination (recall each $\mathbf{x_i}$ is $d$ dimensional), though GPS allow us to define a multivariate Gaussian prior on it.
 Given (potentially) noisy observations of some of the elements of this vector, it will turn out that we can infer other elements of the vector without explicitly having to represent the whole object.

 The miraculous thing about GPs is that they provide a rigorous, elegant and tractable way to deal with the above problem.